kathysledge/smig/docs/schema-reference/relations.md

 ### Use a record field when:

-- It's a simple parent-child reference
+- It’s a simple parent-child reference
 - You only query in one direction
-- It's a one-to-many relationship with no extra data
+- It’s a one-to-many relationship with no extra data

 ```typescript
 // Record field: Post has one author